animatlabs/animatlabs.github.io/_drafts/2026-03-23-htmx-dotnet.md

   - ASP.NET Core
   - Compensation
 author: animat089
-last_modified_at: 2026-03-14
+last_modified_at: 2026-03-23
 sitemap: true
 toc: true
 toc_label: "Table of Contents"
 comments: true
 ---

-## This Didn't Need React

 I needed a workflow status page.
 Click a button, watch steps execute, show success or rollback.
-That's it.

-My first instinct was a React frontend with WebSocket updates.
-Then I looked at the requirements again -- one-way data, server renders the UI, no client state.
+React plus WebSockets was my first instinct.
+Then I looked at the actual requirements: one-way data, server renders the UI, no client state.
+Overkill.

-HTMX has an SSE extension.
-It opens an `EventSource` with attributes.
+HTMX has an SSE extension that opens an `EventSource` from attributes.
 The server sends HTML fragments, HTMX swaps them into the page.

-I paired that with WorkflowForge 2.1.1 for a 5-step order workflow with automatic compensation.
-The result: a real-time dashboard with zero script tags.
+I paired it with WorkflowForge 2.1.1 for a five-step order workflow with automatic compensation. **Zero** `<script>` tags.
+Not bragging.
+Still surprised it worked on the first try.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/WorkflowForge/AnimatLabs.WorkflowForge.HtmxDashboard){: .btn .btn--primary}

-> If you're new to SSE in .NET, start with my [Server-Sent Events post](/2026/03/16/server-sent-events-dotnet/) -- it covers the three SSE patterns from scratch.
+> If you're new to SSE in .NET, I wrote about the [three SSE patterns from scratch](/2026/03/16/server-sent-events-dotnet/) in the previous post.

-## How It Works
+## The Flow

-Two endpoints, one flow.
+Two endpoints, one flow:

 ```
 Browser                                 Server